superfly/docs/getting-started/app-services.html.md

 [4] If this fails, but the local check succeeded, the next thing to confirm is that the app or Machine config includes a properly configured `services` or `http_service` section, with `internal_port` matching `<port>` used in this test.

 [5] The HTTP URL always elicits a 301 redirect, because the Fly Proxy upgrades HTTP connections to HTTPS.
 To get cURL to follow the redirect to see if there's anything there, use the `-L` flag.
-This example uses the standard ports 80 and 443; if you're using different ports, substitute those in.
+This example has the services configured to handle HTTP and HTTPS requests on the conventional ports 80 and 443 respectively; if you're using different ports, substitute those in.

 [6] If the check within the VM succeeded, but this step fails, check everything in note [5], plus: Ensure that there's an HTTP service configured and `force_https` is not set to `true`; Flycast doesn't work over HTTPS.